Financial-Times/origami-website/_tutorials/manual-build.md

 <aside class="no-padding">
 <p>Our folder structure so far:</p>
-<pre><code class="o-syntax-highlight--html">o-fruit-demo
+<pre><code class="o-syntax-highlight--bash">o-fruit-demo
 └── index.html</code>
 </pre></aside>

 The `link` and the `script` tags are pointing at our public assets, which will be available once we have performed a build step and compiled our source code.
-That source code will be written in plain Javascript and in SCSS, and each of those will be in their individual folders in our project:
+That source code will be written in plain Javascript and in <abbr title="Sassy Cascading Style Sheets">SCSS</abbr>, and each of those will be in their individual folders in our project:

-<pre><code class="o-syntax-highlight--html">mkdir src && touch src/main.js src/main.scss</code></pre>
+<pre><code class="o-syntax-highlight--bash">mkdir src && touch src/main.js src/main.scss</code></pre>

 Now we're ready to start adding components to our page.

-## Component HTML
+## Component <abbr title="Hypertext Markup Language">HTML</abbr>

 <aside class="no-padding">
 <p>Our folder structure so far:</p>
-<pre><code class="o-syntax-highlight--html">o-fruit-demo
+<pre><code class="o-syntax-highlight--bash">o-fruit-demo
 ├── index.html
 └── src/
     └── main.js